Mte90/BerlinDB-Rest/readme.md

 **books** is the table name so it will be replaced.

 * `berlindb_rest_books_create`: executed on creation, the parameter shared is the items data in this way can be sanitized etc, if it is a WP_Error boject the creation is blocked
-* `berlindb_rest_books_delete`: return a boolean to execute the action, 2 variables shared, the whole request and the whole Rest object
+* `berlindb_rest_books_delete/search/update`: return a boolean to execute the action, 2 variables shared, the whole request and the whole Rest object
-* `berlindb_rest_books_update`: like the filter above
-* `berlindb_rest_books_update_value`: executed on update, the parameter shared is the items data in this way can be sanitized etc, if it is a WP_Error object the creation is blocked
+* `berlindb_rest_books_update/search_value`: executed on update, the parameter shared is the items data in this way can be sanitized etc, if it is a WP_Error object the creation is blocked

 ## Other information